JCoulter85/jc_web/README.md

 - $ `ng generate component component-name`

 This will generate a new component.
-You can also use
+You can also use:

 - $ `ng generate directive|pipe|service|class|guard|interface|enum|module`